 However, you can get your audience to have empathy even if they never knew of the subject in your photo before you showed it.

 This is our daughter, Tové.
-I love her to pieces, but most people don't know her like I do.
+I love her to pieces, but most people don’t know her as I do.
 However, people understand a smile on a child.
-More than once, I saw a photo of someone's child in moments of happiness, glee, despair or tears.
-We have an innate connection to people, and we have a lot of empathy for children.
+More than once, I saw a photo of someone’s child in moments of happiness, glee, despair, or tears.
+We have an innate connection to people and a lot of empathy for children.

 Part of our story was having a fun day with our family.
 It’s memorable for us, and our audience can feel some emotion through empathy for a happy daughter enjoying her day.

-Sometimes one photo just won't convey the story.
-You need to show a sequence, animation, or do something to convey movement or progress.
+Sometimes one photo won’t convey the story.
+It would be best if you showed a sequence or animation or did something to convey movement or progress.

 Then we had the moment this incredible dessert arrived, shots while we enjoyed our shakes and the inevitable empty glass when it was done.